Why Independent Project Advice Matters for Club Redevelopments

 Club directors have fiduciary duties.
 They are responsible for managing member funds prudently and transparently.
 On a major capital project, this responsibility is amplified.

 Independent oversight is not a luxury.
 It is a governance tool.
-It provides the board with the assurance that:
+It gives the board assurance that:

 • Costs are being monitored by someone independent of the builder